junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

 Many people have beliefs about things they should not do or eat when taking medicines.
 For this reason they may stop taking a medicine they need.

-In truth, no medicine causes harm just because it is taken with certain foods—whether pork, chili pepper, guava, oranges, or any other food.
+In truth, no medicine causes harm just because it is taken with certain foods, whether pork, chili pepper, guava, oranges, or any other food.

-But foods with lots of grease or spices can make problems of the stomach or gut worse—whether or not any medicine is being taken (see p.
+But foods with lots of grease or spices can make problems of the stomach or gut worse, whether or not any medicine is being taken (see p.
 128).

 Certain medicines will cause bad reactions if a person drinks alcohol (see metronidazole, p.
 368).